CRSmith-20/CarInfo/README.md

 - There's likely a lot of refactoring that could happen down the line to break logic out into components, but for the sake of time, I left them as is.

 Back end:
+- .NET CORE 3.1, ASP.NET MVC Core
 - Combo of MOQ and XUnit for controller / data access tests
-- .net core 3.1, asp.net mvc core
 - CarWithEngine pulls back redundant data, but this is extensible in the future when specific car styles are added to CarDetails.
 An alternative I considered was making 2 separate queries and making the CarWithEngine object take an IEnumerable of EngineDetails, but this was a lot of extra lift for not much extra value, and pigeon holes the object to only ever have a single car detail, or growing to have 2 IEnumerables which is arguably less valuable in the long run.
 - Controllers are really simple, I think the bulk of their use would come from filling out the CRUD operations, but for describing a car, this is all that was necessary.
 -